 Click-to-call is a web-triggered call-back.

-Virtual Queuing options on the market
+Virtual Queuing or Virtual Hold: Options on the market

 Virtual Hold pioneered the space, so people sometimes use the term “Virtual Hold” when talking about Virtual Queuing.
 But Virtual Hold is a trademark of Virtual Hold Technology and that term refers only to their product.
 People often call us and ask if we offer “virtual hold” when they mean “virtual queuing”.